erokhins/KotlinResolutionAlgorithm/README.md

 - JetTypeInfo

 The process of the call resolution contains steps that are descripted below:
 1. Resolve receiver and arguments.
-Collects their type infos.
+Collect their type infos.
 2. Build prioritize task.
-Each task contains several candidats, which have same prioprity.
+Each task contains several candidates, which have same priority.
 3. Resolve(try) each candidate.
 Remove unsuccessful candidates.
 4. Find the most specific candidate.
 5. If resolve mode is RESOLUTION_WITH_INFERENCE then solve constain system.

-## Resolve receiver and arguments.
+## Resolve receiver and arguments
 We analyze receiver and all usual arguments a_1, ... and save their JetTypeInfo.

-We also analyze all callable references cr_1, cr_2..., but here is two cases:
+We also analyze all callable references cr_1, cr_2..., but here are two cases:

-1. Exist only one callable reference with given receiver and function name.
+1. Exists only one callable reference with given receiver and function name.
-	- In this case we have to do with such callable reference as usualt argument
+	- In this case we have to do with such callable reference as usual argument

-2. There is several callable references:
+2. There are several callable references:
 	- Then we have dealing with it as lambda.

 ```Kotlin